whalebrew/whalebrew/README.md

         LABEL io.whalebrew.config.missing_volumes 'skip'

   Possible values are
-        - 'error' to raise an error when trying to mount a non existing volume *this is the default behaviour*
+    * `error` to raise an error when trying to mount a non existing volume *this is the default behaviour*
-        - 'skip' to prevent binding the volume
+    * `skip` to prevent binding the volume
-        - 'mount' to mount the volume anyway.
+    * `mount` to mount the volume anyway.
 This will result in docker [creating a host directory](https://docs.docker.com/engine/reference/commandline/run/#mount-volume--v---read-only)

-* `io.whalebrew.required_version`: Specifies the minimum whalebrew version to required to run the package.
+* `io.whalebrew.required_version`: Specifies the minimum whalebrew version that is required to run the package.
 Examples: `<1.0.0`, `>0.1.0`, `>0.1.0 <1.0.0`

-* `io.whalebrew.config.volumes_from_args`: A list of command line arguments of the program passed at runtime that must be consideredand mounted as volumes:
+* `io.whalebrew.config.volumes_from_args`: A list of command line arguments of the program passed at runtime that must be considered and mounted as volumes:

         LABEL io.whalebrew.config.volumes_from_args '["-C", "--exec-path"]'